| CloserLook > Romans > Romans 5:1-21 |

 No, peace isn't the absence of tribulation; it's the presence of Christ. ~ ~ ~ ~ ~ ~ And Paul wasn't a stranger to tribulation either.

-worketh patience", and all those other good things that He
+patience," and all those other good things that He wants to mould

 ~ ~ ~ ~ ~ ~